 Moving to a new rental home in the Netherlands?
 Be sure to check if you’re entitled to receive housing allowance ('huurtoeslag').
-In this blog, we'll share all the details and guide you through the application process, step-by-step.
+In this blog, we'll share all the details and guide you through the application process, step by step.

 Terms and conditions